mbarkhau/bumpver/README.md

 ## Semantics of PyCalVer

-This sorting even works correctly in JavaScript!

-> Disclaimer: This section can of course only be aspirational.
-There is nothing
+> Disclaimer: This section is of course only aspirational.
+Nothing will
-> to prevent package maintainers from publishing packages with different
+> stop a package maintainer from publishing updates that violate the
-> semantics than what is presented here.
+> semantics presented here.

+### Pitch

+- dates are good information
+    - how old is the software
+    - is the software maintained
+    - is my dependency outdated
+    - can I trust an update?

+### blah

 PyCalVer places a greater burden on package maintainers than SemVer.
 Backward incompatibility is not encoded in the version string, because